Louisa Ashley Hammond's Memories of Cedar Falls, Iowa

 The last adieus spoken, we are now moving on, through New York, across southern Canada to Detroit, Michigan, and on through that state, often over corduroy roads where our spring seats were truly appreciated.
 Later across the northwest corner of Indiana, and onward southwest to Joliet, and on to Plainfield, reaching our destination June 9th, 1837, after a four-week journey.

 On our arrival the highest hopes of our entire party were fully realized.
 Soil three feet deep and very fertile.
-Beside, its location was on the direct stage route from Chicago to Ottawa, bringing a semi-weekly eastern mail.
-And when the stage horn sounded its arrival, the Joliet postman was in Plainfield with one or two mail sacks for his portion which he brought on horseback to Joliet.(?)
-Any person receiving a letter paid for it 25 cents.
+Beside, its location was on the direct stage route from Chicago to Ottawa, Illinois, bringing a semi-weekly eastern mail.
+When the stage horn sounded its arrival in Plainfield, the Joliet postman received one or two mail sacks, which he brought to Joliet on horseback.
+Any person receiving a letter paid 25 cents for it.

 On our arrival the trials of "The Black Hawk Indian War" were about three years in the past.
 The Fort was still in good condition half a mile down the river from Electric Park.